GRACE: A Language Model Framework for Explainable Inverse Reinforcement Learning: Related Works

-\textbf{Code as Reward} As LLMs have emerged with powerful program synthesis capabilities ~\citep{chen2021codex,austin2021programsynthesis,li2023starcoder,fried2022incoder,nijkamp2022codegen} research has turned towards generating environments for training agents ~\citep{zala2024envgen,faldor2025omni-epic} for various domains and complexities.
 When it comes to rewards in particular, code-based verifiers use a language model to generate executable Python code based on a potentially private interface such as the environment's full state.
 Because early language models struggled to reliably generate syntactically correct code, the first code-based verifiers ~\citep{yu2023language,venuto2024code} implemented iterative re-prompting and fault-tolerance strategies.
 More recent approaches focus on progressively improving a syntactically correct yet suboptimal reward function, particularly by encouraging exploration ~\citep{romera2024mathematical,novikov2025alphaevolve}.
 Other approaches such as~\cite{zhou2023language, dainese2024generating} use search in conjunction with self-reflection~\citep{madaan2023self} to provide feedback.

+While closely related to our work, EUREKA \citep{ma2023eureka} assumes access to the ground-truth reward signal to evaluate and evolve the generated code, while Reward-As-Code \citep{venuto2024code} depends on explicit task descriptions or goal states and a hand written pipeline.
+In contrast to these earlier works, our pipeline doesn't require any domain-specific adaptation and does not require the ground truth reward signal or a description of the task.

 \textbf{Inverse Reinforcement Learning (IRL)} Early approaches infer a reward function that makes the expert's policy optimal over all alternatives~\citep{ng2000irl}.
-While related to our formulation, our representation (code) and our optimization strategy (evolutionary search) are fundamentally different.
 Subsequent works focused on learning policies directly, without explicit reward recovery~\citep{abbeel2004apprenticeship}, while incorporating entropy regularization~\citep{ziebart2008maximum} or leveraging convex formulations~\citep{ratliff2006maximum}.
-In contrast, \method{} benefits from implicit regularization through its symbolic reward representation, though evolutionary search provides no optimization guarantees.
+More recently, deep IRL methods such as Generative Adversarial Imitation Learning (GAIL)~\citep{ho2016gail} have framed the problem as a distribution matching task using adversarial training.
+Adversarial Inverse Reinforcement Learning (AIRL)~\citep{fu2018learningrobustrewardsadversarial} further improves upon this by recovering disentangled and transferable reward functions.
+While related to our formulation, our representation (code) and our optimization strategy (evolutionary search) are fundamentally different, as \method{} benefits from implicit regularization through its symbolic reward representation.